 Take on the Bridal Party Coordination

-Heading out of town for her bachelorette?
-Let the maid of honor focus on the hotel and dinner arrangements, and you focus on the maids.
-Coordinating flight times, cabs to and from the airport, and who is traveling together is an important detail the bride shouldn't have to worry about while the MOH has her hands full.
-But you'll make it look easy as can be.
+Heading out of town for the bachelorette?
+Let the maid of honor focus on the hotel and dinner arrangements, and you focus on the rest of the maids.
+Coordinating flight times, cabs to and from the airport, and who is traveling together are important details the bride shouldn't have to worry about while the MOH has her hands full.
+But you'll make it look as easy as can be.

 Let Her Tackle the Big Tasks, You Take on Small Ones

-Chances are her maid of honor has been dreaming of this wedding just as long as the bride—don't take that away from her.
+Chances are, the bride's maid of honor has been dreaming of this wedding just as long as the bride—don't take that away from her.
 Let her execute her vision of the perfect shower, but offer to take on smaller details, like favor bags or picking up the matching bachelorette t-shirts.
 It's the little things that can stress a MOH out but are a cinch for you to tackle.

 Be a Sounding Board for the Bride

 Whether it's tension with her MOH or the maid of honor has just had enough of the wedding planning, make yourself available to the bride whenever you can—and listen to what she says.
 You might just find a task hidden in her venting.
-Is his mom driving her crazy?
+Is the bride's mother-in-law-to-be driving her crazy?
 You're now on mother-in-law duty at the wedding.
 Is she stressed about the boutonnieres?
 Offer to pick them up on your way to the bridal suite.

 Double Check the Itinerary

 Kindly ask to see a detailed itinerary of any plans for the bachelorette.
 If there are any gaps (i.e., the bride loves brunch but you don't see any reservations), sweetly offer to fill them in.
 Chances are the MOH will be happy to pass the torch to you for this one.

 Try saying, "You've done such a great job with this itinerary.
 I know the bride loves bottomless brunch, did you have one in mind?
 I'm happy to make the reservation!"